Preparing to be a Nurse

 - Interest in working with people

-- Openness to diversity and a non-judgmental attitude
+- Openness and a non-judgmental attitude

 - Desire for a career which is continually changing and evolving